zzz6519003/substrate-how-to-guides/how-to-substrate/docs/200/conditional-weight-struct.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Conditional Weighting Struct
+# Conditional weighting struct

 _There's always more than one way&mdash;but those can wait._